zkotti/fun-in-lockdown/guide.md

 Photo owned by [csuchico.edu](https://www.csuchico.edu/)

-Not sure how to spend time on lockdown?
+Not sure how to spend time in lockdown?
 This guide contains a range of different activities to choose from.

 ## <a name="categories"></a>Categories
 * [Covid-19 Infection](#covid-infection)